Physical abuse of a child: failing to act to prevent great bodily harm defense attorneys

 But a more substantive approach focuses on the relationship between the abuser and the individual failing to report.
 One element requires that the defendant be emotionally or physically capable of taking action to stop the child abuse.
 Was the individual committing the child abuse also abusing the defendant who failed to act?
 That is simply one potential avenue of attack.

-Finally, contact Meyer Van Severen and speak with one of our criminal defense attorneys
+Finally, contact Van Severen Law Office and speak with one of our criminal defense attorneys

 Our entire law firm focuses on criminal defense.
 That’s all we do.
 We don’t handle family law cases, divorces, or anything that won’t help you win your criminal case.
 And we’re certainly not a “general practice” law firm.
 We specialize in criminal law.
 And we know what it will take to help you work through your criminal case.

-To speak with our criminal defense lawyers, contact Meyer Van Severen, S.C. immediately at (414) 270-0202.
+To speak with our criminal defense lawyers, contact Van Severen Law Office immediately at (414) 270-0202.
 We’ll set up a free initial consultation and begin planning an aggressive strategy to attack your criminal charges.